cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 Before the script plugins starts the proxy server it checks the following:

 * If ZeroMQ is installed (which it does if using the default agent packages)
-  - If running on linux a unix domain socket is used as the transport layer
+  - If running on linux, a unix domain socket is used as the transport layer
-  - If running on windows a tcp socket is used as the transport layer
+  - If running on windows, a tcp socket is used as the transport layer
 * If ZeroMQ is not installed an http based transport layer is used

 This behavior can be overridden by setting `proxy_ctx_type` of the process configuration to be one of `unix`, `tcp`, `http` or `none`.
 If `none` is set, no proxy server will be started.